 How do I claim my parent as a dependent?

-Once you have determined if you met all the qualifications, simply log into your TaxSlayer account, enter your personal information, and then enter your dependents information when prompted.
-You will need to enter their:
+Once you determine if you meet the qualifications, simply log in to your TaxSlayer account, enter your personal information, and then enter your dependents information when prompted.

-Once you have entered them as a dependent, you will be eligible to claim certain credits and deductions, like the family tax credit.
+Once you have entered them as a dependent, you will be eligible to claim certain credits and deductions.